Cruise the South Pacific to

 In early 2016 Cynthia released her first book “Timeless Beadwork Designs,” a compilation of 15 gorgeous projects that reflect the beauty with which Cynthia approaches her designs and the generosity with which she teaches.
 Learn more about Cynthia at her webpage.

-Single supplement: Additional $2,625 for Auckland hotel and interior mid-ship cabin plus additional travel insurance cost.
+Single supplement: Additional US$2,625 for Auckland hotel and interior mid-ship cabin plus additional cuise protection package cost.

 Trip Cost includes: